 Te Kaupapa – the idea

 A group of 10-15 students will work with author-teacher, David Riley, to create a published book.
-There are some suggested themes at the bottom of this page or the school may have another one they wish to explore.
+I have a number of themes which have worked well in various schools including Matariki, celebrations of home and wellbeing, or the school may have another theme they wish to explore.

 The book will be published as a paperback and eBook so families and extended family can access it at home and around the world.
 It will be launched at the school or another venue decided by the school.